Listen to the Cancer.Net Podcast: CT Scan - What to Expect, adapted from this content.

 One risk of this test is radiation exposure, especially for children.
-However, the potential benefits of having a CT scan usually outweigh these risks.
-If you are receiving multiple CT scans and x-rays, though, talk with your doctor about whether another type of test that involves less exposure to radiation can be done.
+However, the potential benefits of having a CT scan usually outweigh the risks.
+If you are receiving multiple CT scans and x-rays, talk with your doctor about using another type of test that involves less exposure to radiation.

 Women should tell their doctors if they are breastfeeding or if there is any chance they are pregnant because a CT scan could put the baby at risk.
 Also be sure to mention any other medical conditions you may have.

 The staff will ask you to sign a form that says you understand the risks and benefits of a CT scan.
 It also says you agree to have the test.
 This is called a consent form.
 If you have concerns, ask your doctor before you sign.